- Manual references

 Let’s take a look inside:

 Overall construction is similar to 6½-digit DMM Model 2000, but with very different mainboard front end.
 One big mainboard with all components located on middle of chassis, and mains transformer mounted on front side of the instruments.
 Bit surprised to see just regular wiring from input LEMO connector to PCB.
-Expected triax or similar low-noise cable instead.
+Expected low-noise shielded cable instead.

 Animated photograph of both 2000 and 2182 boards illustrates very small difference in digital domain of both meters.
 No surprises, engineers usually reuse existing design blocks.
 This approach works fine for digital due to firmware flexibility, but analog sections are completely different.
 One notable difference is presence of Analog Devices AD1851, which is 16-bit ±3V PCM Audio DAC.
 This DAC is used for ±1.2V analog output, which takes measured signal from digital domain and provides analog output with programmable gain from 10-9 to 106.
 This feature is similar to analog output of Keithley 182 and can be useful for datalogging with external devices, if ±0.1% accuracy is sufficient.